 You're going to collect stamps, naturally! but first of all there are one or two decisions to be made.
 Let's assume you are going to collect 'cat stamps'.
 Are you going to collect only stamps with nice portraits of cats, or will you as I do include any stamp that has any representation of a cat, even if only a very small part of the design?
 That can lead to some interesting searches with a good magnifying glass!
 A second basic decision is whether to try to get only the stamps with cats on, or whole sets (which might mean only one cat stamp in a set of a dozen or more).
 Personally I like whole sets, as that keeps the cats in the context in which they were issued, and I get some attractive non-cat stamps as well.
 And should I ever wish to sell, sets will be worth considerably more than odd stamps.

 There are many associated things that you could add to a topical stamp collection to expand and enhance it, according to your interests and, of course, your budget.
 Many sets these days include miniature sheets.
 You could omit them, but I think they form part of the set and should be included.
 Some stamps come in imperforate versions as well as the usual perforated ones; but beware mostly they are hard to find and are likely to be much more expensive.
 De luxe miniature sheets were issued by some countries, especially French-speaking ones; they also are not so easy to track down.
 Sometimes stamps come in booklets; they may have a different cat portrait on the cover from on the stamps or a booklet might have a cat picture on the cover, but no cats on the stamps inside.
 Will you include these?
-Sometimes these days there are self-adhesive stamps in booklets, and ordinary gummed stamps of the same design in sheets; will you collect both kinds?
+Often these days there are self-adhesive stamps in booklets, and ordinary gummed stamps of the same design in sheets; will you collect both kinds?